Charles, M. Modernism Between Benjamin and Goethe (Bloomsbury)

-Charles, M. Chapter 60: Erziehung.
-The SAGE Handbook of Frankfurt School Critical Theory.
+Charles, M. Erziehung: The Critical Theory of Education and Counter-Education.
+SAGE Handbook of Frankfurt School Critical Theory.
+Volume 2, Chapter 59, pp.988-1005.

 Teaching, In Spite of Excellence: Recovering a Practice of Teaching-led Research

 Charles, M. Teaching, In Spite of Excellence: Recovering a Practice of Teaching-led Research.
-Studies in Philosophy and Education, published online: 3 Feb 2017.
+Studies in Philosophy and Education 37 (1)

 – cited in Wood, P. 2017.
 From Teaching Excellence to Emergent Pedagogies: A Complex Process Alternative to Understanding the Role of Teaching in Higher Education.
 In French, A. and O’Leary, M. (eds), Teaching Excellence in Higher Education: Challenges, Changes and the Teaching Excellence Framework.
 Bingley, Emerald Publishing: 39-74.